Raskoll2/AFSA_RAG/README.md

 The API doesn't include small model filtering, just the basic RAG functionality.
 It uses Flask and is not particularly production ready.

 `pip install torch sentence_transformers openai bs4 requests flask`

+# NOT ENDORSED BY AFSA OR THE AUSTRALIAN GOVERNMENT
+Neither entity is responsible for this code, it's a prototype only.